gpoore/minted/python/RESTRICTED_SHELL_ESCAPE.md

 3. Some modules and packages such as `json`, `tomllib`, and `latex2pydata` provide functions for loading data from files and also functions for loading it from strings or bytes.
-These modules and packages are not used directly.
-Instead, the string/bytes loading functions (and only these) are imported within the `restricted` subpackage, and then the rest of the codebase imports these functions from `restricted`.
-For example, to load JSON data from file, first a `RestrictedPath` instance is used to read the binary data, and then the `json_loads()` function is imported from `restricted` to deserialize the data.
-While this is not strictly necessary, it helps to confine library imports with potential security implications to the `restricted` subpackage.
-For example, if `json` is never imported directly outside of `restricted`, then there is less of a danger of thoughtlessly trying to use `json.load()` and then carelessly using `open()` instead of `RestrictedPath`.
+Only the functions for loading data from strings or bytes are imported from these modules and packages; the full modules and packages are not imported.
+For example, `import json` is replaced by `from json import loads as json_loads`.
+This reduces the danger of thoughtlessly trying to use `json.load()` and then carelessly using `open()` instead of `RestrictedPath`.